physimals/quantiphyse-docs/overview.rst

 *Multi-volume 2D data*

 Some data files may be 3 dimensional, but must be interpreted as multiple 2D volumes (e.g. a time series) rather than a single static 3D volume.

-If a 3D data set is loaded first, an option is available to interpret the data as 2D multi-volumes.
-If 2D data is already loaded (either single or multiple volumes), subsequent 3D data sets will be interpreted as 2D multiple volume data sets if that enables them to be loaded (i.e. if the third dimension is consistent with other loaded data sets).
+When a 3D data set is loaded, an option is available to interpret the data as 2D multi-volumes.
+To access this option, click the ``Advanced`` checkbox in the data choice window.

 .. note::
     In Nifti files the first 3 dimensions are required to be spatial, so where this occurs with a Nifti